Flockenberger/BDOFarmTimer/README.md

 Press apply.
 Now the timer starts counting down to the next tick.

+Once there are only 25 seconds left before the next tick a red text "SWITCH" will appear in the bottom left corner notifying you that you should switch now because
+BDO Server switching can take up to 20 seconds (in my tests).

 ### Load/Save
 You can also load and save your offsets so that you do not have to type them in every time.